How International Students Can Apply for a Credit Card

 Every situation is different, so the credit cards available vary from student to student—and issuer to issuer—based on a variety of factors.

 The Journey® Student Credit Card from Capital One® could be one option.
 It gives you 1% cash back on every purchase, with no annual fee—and if you pay your bill on time, you’ll boost your cash back to 1.25% for that month.
-Journey cardholders can earn cash back rewards and could receive access to a higher credit line after making their first five monthly payments on time.
+Journey cardholders can earn cash back rewards and may be automatically considered for a credit line increase in as little as six months.

 But you might lack a key variable needed to qualify for most credit cards: an established credit history.
 But there are ways to start building credit.
 One way to start building?
 International students can apply for a secured credit card.
 It can be a great first step to establishing credit in the U.S. And if you show responsible credit use over time, it can help you access higher lines of credit and unsecured credit cards.